nilmtk/nilm_metadata/docs/source/central_metadata.rst

 .. image:: schema.svg

-(Please see the :doc:`manual` for more background about the NILM Metadata schema)
+(Please see the :doc:`tutorial` for more background about the NILM Metadata schema)

 Below we describe all the classes and their attributes and possible values.